 (5) modifying nursing interventions; and

-(e) Evaluation consists of determining the extent to which desired outcomes of nursing care are met and planning for subsequent care.
-Components of evaluation include:
+(e) Evaluation shall consist of determining the extent to which desired outcomes of nursing care are met and planning for subsequent care, including:

 (1) collecting evaluative data from relevant sources;

 (2) analyzing the effectiveness of nursing interventions; and

 (3) modifying the plan of care based upon newly collected data, new problem identification, a change in the client's status, and expected outcomes.